 On the west coast of Aruba, you’ll find the island’s capital, Oranjestad, while other well-known areas like Santa Cruz, Paradera, and San Nicolas are in the central and southern parts, respectively.

-- Best area for budget travelers – San Nicolas
+- Area for budget travelers – San Nicolas

-- Best area for luxury travelers – Palm Beach
+- Area for luxury travelers – Palm Beach

-- Best area for an active getaway – Santa Cruz
+- Area for an active getaway – Santa Cruz

 Where to Stay in Aruba